-Our main contributions are as follows: \begin{enumerate}[leftmargin=*] \item We propose Flex-VFL, a Vertical Federated Learning algorithm that is robust to heterogeneous, time-varying parties and generalized for several types of local optimizers. \item We provide convergence analysis for Flex-VFL, showing the dependence on the party speeds, number of parties, number of local iterations, and local optimizer parameters. \item We propose Adaptive Flex-VFL, an extension of Flex-VFL where party learning rates are tailored depending on their speed and optimizer parameters at each communication round in order improve the convergence rate. \item We experimentally compare Flex-VFL with other algorithms using both simulated and real-world party operating speeds.
-We show that Flex-VFL outperforms purely synchronous and asynchronous VFL algorithms, reach target accuracy up to $4\times$ as fast.
+Our main contributions are as follows: \begin{enumerate}[leftmargin=*] \item We propose Flex-VFL, a Vertical Federated Learning algorithm that is robust to heterogeneous, time-varying parties.
+Flex-VFL supports a large class of SGD variants such as SGD with local momentum, proximal steps, and variable learning rates. \item We provide convergence analysis for Flex-VFL and show that the error incurred by heterogeneous parties can be offset with the proper choice of learning rates in each round. \item We propose Adaptive Flex-VFL, an extension of Flex-VFL where each party's learning rate is tailored to its speed and optimizer parameters at each round. \item We experimentally compare Flex-VFL with other VFL algorithms using both simulated and real-world party operating speeds.
+We find that Flex-VFL outperforms purely synchronous and asynchronous VFL algorithms, reaching target accuracy up to $4\times$ as fast.
 We also compare Adaptive Flex-VFL and Flex-VFL using real-world time-varying party operating speeds, and show up to a $30\%$ time-to-target improvement. \end{enumerate}

 The rest of the paper is structured as follows.
 In Section~\ref{related.sec} we discuss related work.
 Section~\ref{problem.sec} introduces our system model and problem formulation.
 We present Flex-VFL in Section~\ref{alg.sec}.
 We analyze the convergence of our algorithm in Section~\ref{adapt.sec}, and present an optimization method to improve convergence speed by adapting party learning rates in Section~\ref{adapt2.sec}.
 In Section~\ref{exp.sec} we present our experiments.
 Finally, we conclude in Section~\ref{conclusion.sec}.